nacmartin/phpexecjs/README.md

 We would like to support more runtimes (Duktape, for instance).
 If you want to contribute with a runtime, it is pretty simple.
 You just have to implement `src/Runtimes/RuntimeInterface`.
 Check the directory `src/Runtimes` for examples.

+## Why cannot I use some functions like `setTimeout`?

+PhpExecJs provides a common denominator interface to JavaScript runtimes, so it can only run code that is agnostic about the interpreter.
+Thus, some features are disabled.
+Notably, timer functions are disabled because not all runtimes guarantee a full JavaScript event loop.
+If you want to use any of these please use directly node.js instead of this higher level library:

+`global`, `module`, `exports`, `require`, `console`, `setTimeout`, `setInterval`, `clearTimeout`, `clearInterval`, `setImmediate`, `clearImmediate`

 # Credits

 This library is inspired in [ExecJs](https://github.com/rails/execjs), A Ruby library.